-It seems almost certain that the X-Pro3 would also be the lucky recipient of these, putting it on the same level as the X-T3.
+It seems almost certain that the X-Pro3 would also be the recipient of these, putting it on the same level as the X-T3.

-Fujifilm X-Pro3: New viewfinder
+Fujifilm X-Pro3: new viewfinder

 The X-Pro2 also uses the older 2.36 million-dot panel inside its hybrid optical/electronic viewfinder, in contrast to the 3.69 million-dot panel on newer models.

-Fujifilm X-Pro3: Design and controls
+Fujifilm X-Pro3: design and controls

-It's likely Fujifilm will retain the same X-Pro form for the body as before, rather than adopt the more SLR-like body of the X-T series, although we hope the company revises its awkward shutter speed/ISO dial.
+It's likely that Fujifilm will retain the same X-Pro form for the body as before, rather than adopt the more SLR-like body of the X-T series, although we hope the company revises its awkward shutter speed/ISO dial.

 While it's great to have the option to change both settings through a physical control rather than through the menus, the way the ISO needs to be adjusted, together with the tiny window through which the current setting is viewed, is just plain awkward.

 Fujifilm X-Pro3: LCD screen

 Much like Leica's M-series rangefinders and Q models, and Ricoh's GR line, the X-Pro family has always shunned tilting LCD screens in favor of fixed panels, and while it might not be as flexible – particularly compared to the three-way-tilt fun you can have with the X-T3's display – our money is on Fujifilm keeping the same design for the new model.